Zdalny staż studencki w redakcji DailyArt Magazine

 Getting a tattoo is a serious business.
 These days you can get them removed, but that can be more painful than getting one in the first place.
 So, it would seem like a good idea to get a design you would like for the rest of your life.
 If you are reading this, there are chances that you like art.
 Why not have your favorite piece always with you?
-An artsy tattoo!
+An artsy tattoo is for life!
 DailyArt Magazine is here to help you find inspiration in the pieces below.
 We will take a look at the classics.

-In the early 16th century, Albrecht Dürer created the pen and ink drawing we know of as Praying Hands or Betende Hände in German.
+In the early 16th century, Albrecht Dürer created the pen and ink drawing we know as Praying Hands or Betende Hände in German.
 The drawing is on blue paper that Dürer made himself.
 It was believed for many centuries to have been a preparatory drawing for part of an altarpiece known as the Heller Altar that was a commission by Jakob Heller.
 However, the chief curator of Vienna’s Albertina, Christof Metzger, proposes an alternative theory.
-Based on his research Metzger claims that the drawing was in fact part of a campaign by the artist to promote his technical talents to potential patrons.
+Based on his research Metzger claims that the drawing was part of a campaign by the artist to promote his technical talents to potential patrons.
 The detail is extraordinary, and one can believe this theory, that an artist would not put so much time into something considered relatively peripheral to his main focus.